mvolkmann/blog/src/smalltalk/22-control-flow.md

 The `Object` instance method `caseOf:` is similar to the `switch` statement in other programming languages.
-The argument for `caseOf:` is a dynamic array.
+The argument for `caseOf:` is a dynamic array of `Association` elements.
-It can optionally take an `otherwise:` argument whose value is a block to evaluate if none if the cases are matched.
+It can optionally take an `otherwise:` argument whose value is a block that evaluates to the value to use if none if the cases are matched.

 For example: